-C. K. Yang's distinction between institutional and diffused religion is most helpful in understanding Chinese popular (or local) religion (minjian zongjiao 民間宗教).
+C. K. Yang's distinction between institutional and diffused religion is most helpful in understanding Chinese popular (or local, or folk) religion (minjian zongjiao 民間宗教).
 The distinction hinges on the social setting of the practices in question: institutional religion is practiced in a specifically religious social setting, such as a temple or monastery operated by clergy (priests or monks); diffused religion is practiced in a "secular" social setting: one that is not specifically religious, such as the family, community, or state.
 The case of local community temples is somewhat ambiguous, as Daoist priests usually conduct formal rituals in them, such as the community jiao 醮 ritual, or specific rituals requested and paid for by families or individuals.
 But these temples are operated by the local, non-clerical community, and so would primarily fall into the "diffused" category.

 The question for us then becomes, what is the social setting of Confucian practice?
 What, indeed, are the varieties of Confucian practice?
 It is customary to identify Confucian practice on the levels of the individual, the family, the community, and the state (the last primarily in imperial times).
-On the level of the individual there is the work of self-cultivation (gongfu $\pm \pm$ ), such as study, self-reflection, and (for some, especially after the Song dynasty) meditation in the form of "quiet-sitting" (jingzuo 靜坐).
+On the level of the individual there is the work of self-cultivation (xiushen 修身, or gongfu 工夫), such as study, self-reflection, and (for some, especially after the Song dynasty) meditation in the form of "quiet-sitting" (jingzuo 靜坐).
 In the family and clan, or lineage, there is filial behavior and ancestor worship; these, of course, are practiced as well by people who do not self-identify as Confucians.
 Corresponding to practice at the level of the community in popular religion is the private Confucian school or academy -- again, especially after the Song.
 Since Confucianism is a tradition for literati (or, today, intellectuals), the academy is the natural social setting for it.
-The Confucian academies that flourished from the Song through the Qing periods in China -- not to mention those in Korea and those few that are beginning to reappear in the PRC, such as Jiang Qing's "Yangming Retreat" (陽明精舍) -- were central to the self-identification of avowed Confucians.
+The Confucian academies that flourished from the Song through the Qing periods in China -- not to mention those in Korea and those few that are beginning to reappear in the PRC, such as Jiang Qing's "Yangming Retreat" (陽明精舍) -- were central to the selfidentification of avowed Confucians.
 In addition to being places of learning -- and Confucian learning, of course, is learning to be a Sage, which, as noted above, is a religious goal -- there were also daily ritual observances, including prayers to Confucius and other sages and worthies.
 On the state level, before 1911 there were the imperial rituals at the Confucian temple, which fell into the "middle" category of state sacrifices.
-The "great" sacrifices were those to Heaven and Earth, which are between spirit or mind and body, because the category of $qi \in \mathbb{R}$ covers the entire spectrum from matter to energy to spirit.
-See my"Varieties of Spiritual Experience, " loc. cit.
+The "great" sacrifices were those to Heaven and

-&lt;sup>17 C.K.
+&lt;sup>18 C.K.
 Yang, Religion in Chinese Society: A Study of Contemporary Social Functions of Religion and Some of Their Historical Factors (Berkeley: University of California Press, 1961), ch.
 12.

-often loosely put under the Confucian umbrella, although that usage needs to be defended.
+Earth, which are often loosely put under the Confucian umbrella, although that usage needs to be defended.

 All four levels of Confucian practice -- the individual, the family, the academy, and the state -- are primarily "secular," so Confucianism can be considered an example of "diffused" religion.
 This is one of the reasons why it is so difficult to speak of Confucianism as "a religion."
-To call Confucianism a religion implicitly reifies the phenomenon as a distinct "thing," yet as diffused religion Confucianism does not exist separately and apart from the secular social settings in which it is practiced.
+To call Confucianism "a religion" implicitly reifies the phenomenon as a distinct "thing," yet as diffused religion Confucianism does not exist separately and apart from the secular social settings in which it is practiced.
 The same difficulty applies to popular religion: we do not call popular religion "a religion," because it is really a large and locally-variable set of religious practices.
-The inadequacy of such reificationist language is one of the factors that Tu Weiming was referring to when he wrote:
+The inadequacy of such reificationist language is one of the factors that Tu Weiming was undoubtedly referring to when he wrote: